 The IRS limits how much money you can borrow from a defined benefit plan.
-As of 2013, you can take out up to $50,000.
-If your total account balance is less than that, you can borrow up to 50 percent of your vested balance or $10,000, whichever is greater.
+As of 2018, you have two borrowing options and can only take whichever of these numbers is the least: either $10,000 or 50 percent of your vested account balance, whichever is highest, or $50,000.
 For example, if your vested balance is $30,000, you can only borrow up to $15,000.
 The IRS allows you to take out more than one loan at a time, but the total amount you borrow can't be more than the $50,000 limit.
 It's up to your plan administrator to determine whether you can have multiple loans.

 Generally, any loan from a defined benefit pension must be repaid within five years, but the IRS allows some exceptions.
 For example, you can extend the loan term if you're borrowing against your pension to buy a home.
 If you're in the military, you can ask that your loan payments be suspended while you're on active duty.
 You can also suspend payments for up to a year if you're taking a leave of absence from your job.
 When you come back to work, you'll have to bump up your payment amount so the loan is paid off within the five-year term.